Act respecting the laicity of the State: Support

 Prior to the Quiet Revolution in the 1960s, Quebec was heavily influenced by the Catholic Church, including the education system.
 The arrangement was unpopular, with many older Quebeckers later reporting negative experiences while in school.
 People saw the role of the church as a "necessary step on the road to modernity, to building a secular, more egalitarian society, freed from the evils of superstition".
 Religion came to be seen as a social construct that society and people can choose to adopt or disregard.

 A 2019 poll conducted by Forum Research reported the law enjoyed 64 per cent support in Quebec.

-The Parti Québécois Supports it but, said the ban did not go far enough, and that it should have been extended to public daycare workers, as in its proposed legislation.
+The Parti Québécois supports it but, said the ban did not go far enough, and that it should have been extended to public daycare workers, as in its proposed legislation.

 Mouvement laïque québécois supports the Bill, but they say it doesn't go far enough.

+Several studies show that the Quebec population was more in favour of banning Sikh and Muslim religious symbols.
+In a survey conducted in December 2018 by Angus Reid, respondents were significantly more in favour of allowing Judeo-Christian religious symbols to wear (between 57% and 42% of support) such as crucifixes and kippahs and more in favour of banning Sikh and Muslim religious symbols such as the hijab or dastar.
+In a poll conducted by Leger, the hijab was perceived positively by only 26% of respondents compared to 55% for the Christian cross.
+88% of Quebecers who had a negative view of Islam supported banning teachers from wearing religious symbols.
+For Claire Durand, a sociology professor at the University of Montreal, "This leads to the conclusion that there is no support for the secularism of the state, but rather a resistance to recent diversity."

+A 2022 study by the Association for Canadian Studies shows that the majority of supporters of Bill 21 have negative views of Islam (75%), Sikhism (66.1%), while a minority of them 36.5% had a negative view of Christianity (36.%) or Judaism (49.0%).
+With regard to religious symbols, the majority of supporters of Bill 21 had a negative opinion of the hijab (78.1%), the Sikh dastar (75.7%) and the kippah (54.6%).
+As for the Christian cross, only 38.5% of supporters had a negative opinion of this symbol.